Degree Level:

 Liz David ’20

-Learn about Journalism major academic requirements and courses here.
+Learn about Journalism minor academic requirements and courses here.

-You’ll begin your Journalism major with a few foundational classes to get started, and then the rest are up to you!
-You can select from courses like Web Page and Web Site Design, Magazine Writing, Radio News and Feature Reporting, Backpack Journalism, and more, whatever interests you.
+As a Journalism minor, you can select from a variety of courses like Magazine Writing, Radio News and Feature Reporting, Backpack Journalism, and more, whatever interests you.

 Students talking at Real World Connections event